leanspace/terraform-provider-leanspace/README.md

   - structure: one block
     - elements: multiple blocks
       - name
-      - order: position of the component in the parent (starts at 0, not required in child elements of switches)
+      - path (filled by the API, derived from the terraform config)
-      - path: path to the element, e.g. "structure.my_container.my_field"
+      - order (filled by the API, derived from the terraform config)
       - type: `CONTAINER || FIELD || SWITCH`
       - valid (filled by the API)
       - errors (filled by the API)